 Subsequent costs are included in the asset's carrying amount or recognized as a separate asset as appropriate, only when it's probable that future economic benefits associated with the item will flow to the Company and the cost of the item can be measured reliably.
 The carrying amount of the replacement part is derecognized.
-All other repairs and maintenance are charged to the consolidated statements of loss during the financial year in which they are incurred.
+All other repairs and maintenance are charged to profit or loss during the financial year in which they are incurred.

-Notes to the Consolidated Financial Statements For the Years Ended December 31, 2020 and 2019 (Expressed in Canadian Dollars)
+Notes to the Consolidated Financial Statements For the Years Ended December 31, 2021 and 2020 (Expressed in Canadian Dollars)